mrlunchbox777/pi-k3s-setup/README.md

 * On your machine
   * From the root of this directory run `docker-compose build && docker-compose up`

+## Load Balancing On PF Sense

+* Create a virtual ip (you can just bind on LAN and use natting to move traffic around)
+* Create an alias pointing to the virtual ip
+* Create a Load Balancer Pool with all of the nodes in it
+* Create a Virtual Server that uses that pool and uses the virtual ip you created before
+* still not getting a connect......

+maybe try this instead - https://devopstales.github.io/home/k8s-metallb-bgp-pfsense

 ## Improvements

 * update variable names